LixiangZhao98/PointCloud-Visualization-Tool/README.md

 }
 ```
 ![Image](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/blob/master/Assets/pic/LoadBinary.png "Image")
-The data files are stored in `Asset/PointCloud-Visualization-Tool/data/data` folder.
-The .bin format stores x,y,z coordinates for each point in binary.
-Each coordinate is stored in single (32bits) format. \
+- The binary files stores x,y,z coordinates (32bits for each coordinate) for each point in binary located in `Asset/PointCloud-Visualization-Tool/data/data` folder.
 Here is a full review of the [Point Cloud Dataset included in this repo](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool/blob/master/Assets/files/Data.pdf "Data").

 ## Load data by point positions
-To load data by point positions, we can build a `Vector3[]` and call `DataMemory.LoadDataByVec3s(vector3Array,name)`.
+- To load data by point positions, we can build a `Vector3[] vector3Array` and call `DataMemory.LoadDataByVec3s(vector3Array,name)`.
 An example to generate a group of points in a cubic range is as follows:
 ```c#
 public class MyPointCloud : MonoBehaviour
 {